Existence results in large-strain magnetoelasticity: Introduction

-The second part of our paper consists in a study of the quasi-static evolution of our model driven by a slight variant of the energy functional in \eqref{eqn:energy-E-0} complemented by time-dependent applied loads representing external body forces, surface forces, and magnetic fields, respectively, as well as by dissipative effects.
-Our analysis is set within the theory of rate-independent processes \cite{mielke.roubicek} and energetic solutions.
+{\MMM In} the second part of our paper, {\MMM we} study quasi-static evolutions driven by the energy functional in \eqref{eqn:energy-E-0}, complemented by {\MMM the work of }time-dependent applied loads determined by external body forces, surface forces, and magnetic fields, {\MMM and a rate-independent dissipation}.
+Our analysis is set within the theory of rate-independent processes \cite{mielke.roubicek} { \MMM with the notion of} energetic solution.